JonathanDelaney/Funky-Ducks/README.md

 4. To clone the repository using HTTPS click the link under "Clone with HTTPS".
 5. Open your Terminal and go to a directory where you want the cloned directory to be copied in.
 6. Type `Git Clone` and paste the URL you copied from the GitHub.
-7. To create your local clone press `Enter`
+7. To create your local clone press `Enter`.

 ## Credits

 I got my images from [pixabay.com](https://pixabay.com/) and [freeimages.com.](https://www.freeimages.com/) None of the images used require license to publish.
-Kevin Powell's youtube channel and various github and stackoverflow posts gave me ideas but I typed every line of code myself.
+Kevin Powell's [youtube channel](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) and various github and stackoverflow posts gave me ideas but I typed every line of code myself.